distributed-system-analysis/pbench/docs/API/V1/inventory.md

 ## Response body

-The raw byte stream of the file will be returned.
+The `application/octet-stream` response body is the raw byte stream contents of the specified file.